 You will be able to assign a tag using the CANDDi Tag Dashboard.
 Find the ‘How To’ here

 Example: My customer has visited the FAQ page and clicked on a question.
 A tag is assigned to this customer called ‘FAQ’.

 Now comes the fun part.
 You can build a stream (or streams) based on one or more of these tags.
 A stream will filter all the customers that have visited this section of the website.
 Create A Stream.

 Step 5: Add A Trigger

 So you are notified every time a customer is added to this list, you can add a trigger.
 This can be set up and sent to you as a notification email.
 Add Trigger.

 This whole process is to ensure that companies are able to following their existing customer’s behaviour.
 In the example I have given, I am following the support we offer as a business and going above and beyond to ensure that customer is receiving the right questions.

 After receiving the trigger that my customer has clicked on a FAQ page, I can follow up with a call or email and ensure that they were satisfied with the answer or whether they are still asking questions.
 By preempting the customer query and approaching them first, the customer feels looked after and there is no cause for a complaint.

 We hope this provides you with another use for CANDDi in your business without the hassle.
-For more information, call us now for a free demo on +44 161 414 1080.
+For more information, live chat us now for a free demo

 Who, what, when, now.